 - Prompt to save snips before exiting — Self-explanatory.

 - Show screen overlay when Snipping Tool is active — Makes the rest of the screen darker while taking snips.

 Frequently asked questions about Snipping Tool in Windows

-Another useful shortcut is the Ctrl + PrtScn buttons which will work instead of the “New” button on the snipping tool window.
-This will only work with the snipping tool running on the screen.
+Another useful shortcut is the Ctrl + PrtScn buttons which will work instead of the “New” button on the Snipping Tool window.
+This will only work with the Snipping Tool running on the screen.
 Instead of the regular mouse cursor, this shortcut will bring the crosshair which could be used for capturing screenshots.

-How to use snipping tool?
+4. How to use the tool?

-Where is my snipping tool windows 10?
+6. Where is my Snipping Tool in Windows 10?

-Is snipping tool a complete screenshot software?
+7. Is Snipping Tool a complete screenshot software?

 No, Snipping Tool can be only considered a basic solution to print your Windows screen.
 If you need professional software for this purpose, you better try some third-party applications such as Snagit, which we reviewed.